 The complete removal of a set of datoms matching a predicate.
 Excision should be a very infrequent operation, and should not be used to correct erroneous data.

-A binary format that is used everywhere data is serialized by Datomic: on the wire, at rest, and in the segment cache.
+Fressian is an extensible binary format that is used everywhere data is serialized by Datomic: on the wire, at rest, and in caches.
 Fressian is designed to be:

 Statistics used to measure the health of a running system.
 By default, Datomic records metrics using Amazon's CloudWatch.